Raiffeisen Zentralbank: History

-Key developments since the 1950s

 In the 1950s, GZB began to expand and transform its foreign operations.
 This was also clearly reflected in the bank's growth, with the number of staff rising to almost 200 by 1957.
 By the end of the 1950s, the bank began to found specialised companies or to invest in them.
 Working with the co-operatives also allowed the institution to offer each and every Raiffeisen bank and its customers a universal range of financial services.
 The product portfolio of the Raiffeisen Banking Group was further expanded with the founding of Raiffeisen Building Society, Raiffeisen Insurance, Raiffeisen Leasing and other specialised companies.

-Expansion in Central and Eastern Europe beginning in the 1980s

 Along with its position as one of the largest commercial and investment banks in Austria, RZB started developing another main area of business already in the 1980s, founding the present-day Raiffeisen Bank in Budapest in 1986.
 This early strategic decision to expand into Central and Eastern Europe (CEE) proved to be one of the most important decisions in RZB's history.
 Starting from 1989, with the collapse of the communist regimes, RZB focused intensely on CEE, initially founding numerous banks to build up a viable network, which was complemented with acquisitions starting from 2000.

 Along with Austria, RZB considers CEE to be its home market.
 The subsidiary bank Raiffeisen Bank International was formed, merging Raiffeisen International Bankholding AG and the corporate banking business and related subsidiaries from RZB.
 RZB currently holds a stake of approximately 78.5% (with the rest of the shares in free float) and operates one of the largest banking networks in CEE.